julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->

-> "Life and death are one thread, the same line viewed from different sides." - Lao Tzu
+> "The only fence against the world is a thorough knowledge of it." - John Locke